2024–25 USM Alger basketball season: Overview

 In Round 20, USM Alger traveled to Staoueli to face the Super Division leaders NB Staouéli in a crucial basketball game.
 USM Alger a team accustomed to playing a leading role in the championship, aimed for a victory to boost their chances of reaching the Playoffs.
 Coach Achour Sekhi's men dominated the first and second quarters and headed to the locker rooms with a three-point lead (31–34).
 In the second half, during the third quarter, USM Alger's performance declined, and they ended the quarter trailing by 11 points (54–43).
 In the fourth quarter, Coach Sekhi increased the pace of his players’ game, and despite their efforts, the match ended in a narrow defeat with a three-point gap (66–63).

 USM Alger, the defending Algerian Cup champions, fell short in their bid to retain the trophy, losing 59–46 to newly crowned 2025 Algerian champions, NB Staouéli in the final of the 54th edition of the Algerian Cup.
-Despite the defeat, the youthful USMA side, which proudly carries a strong legacy in Algerian basketball with four Super Division titles (1966, 1967, 1969, 2023) and the 2024 Algerian Cup crown, showed encouraging signs for the future.
+Despite the defeat, the USMA side, which carries a legacy in Algerian basketball with four Super Division titles (1966, 1967, 1969, 2023) and the 2024 Algerian Cup crown, showed encouraging signs for the future.

-Fielding a rejuvenated squad under the club’s current rebuilding phase, USMA relied on several emerging prospects, including towering 2.16m (7'1") center Faredj Messaoudi (22 years old), who led the team’s efforts on the court.
-The match, played in a charged atmosphere at the Coupole of the Mohamed Boudiaf Olympic Complex, drew a record crowd, with the loyal USMA supporters passionately backing their young squad throughout the contest.
-While Staouéli’s experience ultimately proved decisive in the second half, USM Alger’s commitment to developing its next generation of talent was evident.
-The performance bodes well for the future, as the club looks ahead to upcoming league and cup campaigns with a promising core of young players.
+Fielding a rejuvenated squad under the club’s rebuilding phase, USMA relied on several emerging prospects, including 2.16m (7'1") center Faredj Messaoudi (22 years old), who led the team’s efforts on the court.
+The match, played at the Coupole of the Mohamed Boudiaf Olympic Complex, drew a record crowd, with the USMA supporters backing their young squad throughout the contest.
+Staouéli’s experience ultimately proved decisive in the second half.